yunhaoyang234/Membership-Attack-Privacy-Preserving/README.md

-# Membership Attacks on Reinforcement Learning Models and Recurrent Models
+# Membership Inference Attacks on Actor-Critic Algorithm

-Code for performing membership attacks on reinforcement leanring algorithms and recurrent neural networks.
+Code for performing membership inference attacks on actor-critic algorithms.
 The reinforcement leanring algorithms are implemented in [rl-starter-files](https://github.com/lcswillems/rl-starter-files) and the environments are from [gym-minigrid](https://github.com/maximecb/gym-minigrid).
-The recurrent neural networks are used to train a machine translation model under Multi30K English-French dataset, which can be found at [here](https://github.com/multi30k/dataset).

 ## Installation: